engineering-collaboration/book/docs/book/anatomy-of-a-code-change/pull-requests.md

+---
+title: Pull Requests
+description: Pull requests pave the way for introducing high-quality changes into our main branch and ultimately our product.
+---

 # Pull Requests

 Once we are satisfied with the state of our development branch and believe our changes are ready to be integrated into main, we open a pull request (PR).
 PRs pave the way for introducing high-quality changes into our main branch and ultimately our product.
 All serious source control platforms offer automation, tooling, and UIs for creating and reviewing PRs.